While

 history and beauty of this region would require a month

-rather than three short days, you can accomplish a lot during a long weekend.
-We advise
+rather than three short days, you can cover a lot of the region by

-basing your exploration of the region in Reims, located
+basing your exploration of the Champagne region in Reims, located

 less than two hours by car from Paris.
 Home to numerous